MikeyBurkman/cecil/README.md

 ## Caveats
 - Not tested on Windows.
 YMMV
 - The first time you call a script, NPM will download all dependencies.
 I can't figure out how to silence it, so you'll see the output from NPM.
 - Though it backs up any pre-existing node_modules folder, if the Node process is killed while running, the backup won't be restored.
-In that case, you can retrieve the backup from in the `.cache/` directory.
+In that case, you can retrieve the backup from in the `.cache/` folder in the Cecil install folder.